sfigg/commercialization-public/design/component-guidelines/bluetooth-swift-pair.md

 **Figure 4: Pairing over BR/EDR only, using Bluetooth LE for discovery**

 ## Section Header

 - This is a Bluetooth SIG defined vendor section
-- The header consists of the Length, Vendor defined flag, and Microsoft Vendor ID 0x0006
+- The header consists of the Length, Vendor-defined flag, and Microsoft Vendor ID 0x0006

 ## Payload Content

 Microsoft Beacon ID & Sub Scenario

 - The Microsoft Beacon ID helps identify that the advertisement is for this experience and will detail how the peripheral will pair, each unique ID has a unique payload.

 Reserved RSSI Byte

 - Reserve this byte and set it to 0x80.
 This will help maintain forwards and backwards compatibility.

 Display Name

 - This variable size field can allow payload constrained peripherals to display the name of the peripheral on the notification.
 This name will not be localized and will need to work for all markets.
 - This is field is NOT required and is only a fallback mechanism if a peripheral maker would like to leverage it.

 ## Classic BR/EDR Pairings

 For BR/EDR peripheral icon appearance

 - It is the same as the Major and Minor Class of Device(CoD) mapping provided by the Bluetooth SIG

 BR/EDR Address

 - If a peripheral will pair over BR/EDR only, the BR/EDR address in **little endian** format must be included in the main advertising packet
 - Supporting Secure Connections and pairing over both Bluetooth LE and BR/EDR removes this requirement

+## Turning Swift Pair on by default

+Swift pair released starting with Windows 10 version 1803 but was not turned on automatically for users.
+This decision was made when we learned continuously monitoring Bluetooth Low Energy (LE) advertisements caused some radios to improperly handle Wi-Fi activity when on the same radio.
+Swift Pair is the first of many planned Windows features where the system will be continuously monitoring Bluetooth advertisements.
+To address this, we now have a way for radios to report that they can handle these concurrent scenarios.

+Hardware diversity in the ecosystem prevents us from testing against every PC, so Windows needs to rely on each radio to declare support for continuous monitoring.
+Declaring support implies that the radio has been tested to minimize drops in Wi-Fi’s performance when continuously monitoring advertisements.
+Radios that can adequately perform Wi-Fi activities while monitoring Bluetooth LE advertisements concurrently can declare support by setting the appropriate value in [HCI_VS_MSFT_Read_Supported_Features commands](https://docs.microsoft.com/windows-hardware/drivers/bluetooth/microsoft-defined-bluetooth-hci-commands-and-events#hcivsmsftreadsupportedfeatures).

+General monitoring of Bluetooth LE advertisements (not continuous) is a prerequisite to supporting continuous monitoring.
+It is expected that most Windows certified radios already support the vendor specific command for general monitoring.
+General monitoring (0x8) enables Swift Pair in Settings but does not automatically turn on Swift Pair.
+A user must find the setting and turn it on themselves.

+If the radio supports continuous monitoring of LE advertisements, the radio can declare support via the 0x20 bit in the HCI supported features command.
+Once this bit is set, Swift Pair will be turned on automatically, and a user no longer needs to go to the Settings page to do so.

+If you are trying to enable Swift Pair automatically on any other continuous monitoring feature, see the testing considerations for concurrent Wi-Fi and Bluetooth scenarios below.

+### Testing Considerations

+- Wi-Fi throughput, jitter, and latency
+  - Measure throughput, jitter, and latency in strong, medium, and weak RSSI conditions.
+  - Measure with multiple client devices connected to the Access Point to simulate typical real-life usage.
+  - We also recommend running your Wi-Fi and Miracast Interop and Connectivity tests with the Swift Pair feature turned ON and OFF.
+- Battery life
+  - Performance measures for battery life should be evaluated through the hardware vendor’s proprietary power and battery tests.
+- Wi-Fi and Miracast connection reliability
+  - Performance measures can be evaluated after Windows driver flighting.
+- Wi-Fi access point roaming time
+  - Performance measures can be evaluated after Windows driver flighting.
+- Miracast stream Quality
+  - Performance measures can be evaluated after Windows driver flighting.

 ## Frequently Asked Questions

 **I put my Swift Pair-enabled peripheral in pairing mode, and nothing happens.
 What do I need to do?**

 In Windows, version 1803, you must enable Swift Pair.
 On **Settings**, search for **Bluetooth & other devices**.
 Check the **Show notifications to connect using Swift Pair** box.